 Coronavirus Disease 2019 (COVID-19)

-What do I do if I think I am sick with COVID-19 or Flu?
+What should I do if I have COVID-19 Symptoms?

 If you have flu symptoms (fever, cough, shortness of breath), follow these steps.